ISISNeutronMuon/MDANSE/Doc/index.rst

    contain the root `toctree` directive.

 .. note::
-   This is the documentation of the MDANSE 2.0 release.
+   This is the documentation of MDANSE 2.0.
-   The documentation, just like the code itself, is still under development.
-   MDANSE 2 is currently (June 2025) approaching its first release.
+   MDANSE 2 is currently (July 2025) approaching its first release.

 Welcome to MDANSE's documentation!
 ==================================